swlaschin/fsharpforfunandprofit.com/_posts/2015-12-05-13-ways-of-looking-at-a-turtle.md

 The first implementation will be called `normalSize` and will be the original one.
 The second will be called `halfSize` and will reduce all the distances by half.

-For `normalSize` we could go back and retrofit the orginal `Turtle` class to support the `ITurtle` interface.
+For `normalSize` we could go back and retrofit the original `Turtle` class to support the `ITurtle` interface.
 But I hate having to change working code!
-Instead, we can create a "proxy" wrapper around the orginal `Turtle` class, where the proxy implements the new interface.
+Instead, we can create a "proxy" wrapper around the original `Turtle` class, where the proxy implements the new interface.

 In some languages, creating proxy wrappers can be long-winded, but in F# you can use [object expressions](/posts/object-expressions/) to implement an interface quickly: